satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 focus is on maximizing the number of publications rather than on the validity and reproducibility of research findings, and a decrease in the amount of information apportioned to each article, the "minimum publishable unit."
-Moreover, given that there are no objective standards for the review process across journals and publishers, there is great variability in the percentage and quality of articles accepted across journals.
+Moreover, given the lack of objective standards for the review process across journals and publishers, there is great variability in the percentage and quality of articles accepted across journals.
 This has led to a hierarchy in the status of journals, often quantified by a journal's impact factor [cite: Thompson's index,